daulric/fuze/README.md

 1. **Create an Account**: Sign up for a new account to start sharing your content.
 2. **Upload Videos**: Use the upload feature to share your videos with the community.
 3. **Create Posts**: Write and publish posts that others can read, like, and share.
-4. **Engage with Content**: Comment on videos and posts to participate in the community.
+4. **Engage with Content**: Like and comment on videos and posts to participate in the community.

 ## Contributing
 We welcome contributions from the community!
 If you have suggestions or want to help improve the platform, please follow these steps: